 Parents are asked to sit on the opposite bleachers and cheer from there!
 Our coaches and older Junior & Provincial group swimmers will help the Level 1-3 swimmers figure out when and where to go, as well as do all the timing!
 The swimmers will go in this order:

 Level 1, 2, 3, Swim Skills 1 kick

 Level 1, 2, 3, Swim Skills 1 freestyle

 Level 1, 2, 3, Swim Skills 1 backstroke

-We have all the swimmers do their length of kick first, then their freestyle swim, their backstroke and finally the Seoul-1988 group does their free choice swim.
-For example, if you have a Level 1 swimmer, they will be in one of the first heats, then go back to the bleachers and wait until all the rest of the levels swim that same stroke.
+We have all the swimmers do their length of kick first, then their freestyle swim and finish with their backstroke For example, if you have a Level 1 swimmer, they will be in one of the first heats, then go back to the bleachers and wait until all the rest of the levels swim that same stroke.
 Then your Level 1 swimmer will do their freestyle swim, go back to the bleachers, watch the rest of the kids swim their freestyle, and finally your Level 1 swimmer will complete their backstroke.
-At the end of the Level 1 and 2 swimmer’s backstroke, the Level 1 and 2 swimmers will go with their buddies to the wave pool to work on some skills.
-This lets the little ones warm up and gives them something to do!
-Once Level 3, Los Angeles-1984 and Seoul-1988 swimmers have completed their final swims, big buddies will bring the Level 1 and 2 swimmers to their parents on the bleachers.
+At the end of the Level 1 and 2 swimmer’s backstroke, the swimmers will head to the coach's table to collect their event time sheet and prize.
+Olympic Way swimmers that have completed their current registered Level will be honored at the event with a medal and certifcate.

 The distances of the swims are different depending on the level of the swimmer.